 What are Night Sweats?

 Sweating is the way your body cools itself.
 It happens to everyone during the day, but some people experience bouts of increased sweating at night.
-But if you sweat enough to regularly wake up in wet pajamas and bedding, there could be an underlying problem.
+But if you sweat enough to wake up in wet pajamas and bedding regularly, there could be an underlying problem.
+Night sweats are another term for excessive perspiration or sweating at night.
+They are an uncomfortable part of life for many people.

-Causes of Night Sweats
+What are the Causes of Night Sweats?

-Palpitations can be caused by heart conditions including:
+Palpitations can be caused by heart conditions, including:

-• Certain substances such as alcohol consumption or certain medications or drugs can cause night sweats.
+• Certain substances, such as alcohol consumption or certain medications or drugs, can cause night sweats.

 • Infections such as tuberculosis , influenza, and other illnesses that involve fever can cause night sweats.